kasslent/clc-digital-skills/_lessons/module-2.2.md

 * **Option 2:** select the menu icon in the top right hand corner and select **More Tools > Developer Tools**
 * **Option 3:** keyboard shortcut: **Ctrl + Shift + I (PC)** / **Cmnd + Option + I (Mac)**

-> Pick your favorite website and try it out!
+Pick your favorite website and try it out!

 > ## EXERCISE: Margin & Padding
 > Download the [exercise file](exercises/module2/margin-padding.zip) (zip file).
 Base HTML & CSS is already included.
 >
->With a partner, edit/add/remove some margin and padding to make this web page look just a little bit nicer and more balanced.
+>With a partner, edit/add/remove some margin and padding to make this web page look nicer and more balanced.
 >
->Using the class added to the HTML, `<div class="wrapper">`, add `margin` and `width` to auto align the page content.
+>Using the `wrapper` class added to the `div` tag, add `margin` and `width` properties in your CSS to auto align the page content.
 >
 >**solution.css** has been included for reference.

 ## The Box Model Problem and Fix

-In CSS ,the relationship between the width, padding and border properties is not always straightforward.
+In CSS, the relationship between the width, padding and border properties is not always straightforward.
-For example, if you set the width of a box to 480px and added 20px of padding and a 15px border on the left and right side, the width of the box will actually be:
+For example, if you set the width of a box to 480px, added 20px of padding on the left and right sides, and a 15px border on the left and right sides, the width of the box will actually be:

 480 (width) + 20 (padding-left) + 20 (padding-right) + 15 (border-left) + 15 (border-right) = 550px total width

-But, there's a fix!
-Let's first compare how the element's sizing differs with and without the fix, looking at the CSS example below.
+Having to do this math everytime can be complicated to keep track of.
+There is a way around this!
+Let's first compare how the element's sizing differs with and without the fix by looking at the CSS example below:

     background: lightblue;
     width: 480px;